ipld/ipld/FOUNDATIONS.md

 **Motivation:** Deterministic computations on top of a IPLD need to produce the same result every time.

+### Higher Level Pathing

+The "stable pathing" rule holds at the Data Model layer.
+Some higher-level layers relax the rule.

+For example, Advanced Data Layouts operate by "feigning" an IPLD Node which conforms with the Data Model specified behaviors in every way -- except that they're internally implemented in some way that maps the Node content onto Blocks in a more advanced way than the basic Data Model way.
+This means we can "path" across an Advanced Data Layout that acts like a map or a list as if it's a regular Node.
+We still aim for stable pathing: however, at this layer, that stability now requires a fixed understanding of the Advanced Layout logic itself.

+Schemas describe data in terms of both semantic types and a representation strategy, and in some cases the semantic type information contains a name (such as a struct field name) even while the representation does not (such as when a struct uses "tuple" representation, causing it to be transformed into a list rather than a map when encoded).
+In these cases, we can "path" across data interpreted in context of a Schema using the field names, even if at the Data Model layer it's been represented as a list (and thus has indexes instead of map keys corresponding to the field names).
+This kind of pathing can be stable and predictable, but (as with the Advanced Data Layouts story), it requires slightly more information: holding the Schema declaration.

+**Motivation**: Different views onto data is a powerful and useful primitive.

+More concretely, we can observe that some of the earliest examples of systems built with IPLD's concepts immediately introduced higher-level pathing: for example, IPFS's UnixFS.
+Such concept of pathing, built a layer above the core IPLD Data Model, has provided large amounts of value to applications.
+Recognizing this, we seek to offer some components of IPLD which make it easy to do these kind of constructions, but in a way that's reusable, and also fits well with our principles of stability and predictability.

+**Remaining true to principles**: Note that regular, core Data Model still maintains stable pathing -- this is not compromised by higher level systems which use additional rules and operate with additional context!
+Falling back to the core Data Model stable pathing is *always* possible on any data.

+Even in higher level pathing: we still aim for stability, predictability, and deterministic outcomes.
+While more contextual information is required for these higher level pathing modes, all of that information is by design easy to immutably snapshot and address in the same ways we link other IPLD data.

 ## Link Transparent Pathing

 Path resolution must transparently traverse links.